vuqv/Entanglement_database/README.md

-Currently, our data is only available for human proteome.
-More organisms are coming.
+Currently, our data is available only for the human proteome.
+More organisms will be added soon.

+We are finalizing the data, and the repository structure will be changed and reorganized in the future.

+# Entanglement in the Human Proteome
+Data location: `data/AF_Human_entanglement_v0.1_stable.pkl`